rahmant3/LOOP/README.md

 ## How to Use:

-Download source files, and run LOOP.exe
+Download and run source files with [Processing](https://processing.org/download/).

 ## Rules: